Golkatikshen/ConquerTheWorld/TUTORIAL/README.md

 To see this code with [Flow](https://flow.org/) typing, visit the [flow branch](https://github.com/vzhou842/example-.io-game/tree/flow).

-## Development
+## Development LEL

-To get lel started, make sure you have Node and NPM installed.
+To get started, make sure you have Node and NPM installed.
 Then,

 ```bash
 $ npm install